If you do not know what you want or expect from your world, you will never attract the right people or things into your life.

-I was simply too terrified with upsetting people, of being judged or stepping on people’s toes.
+I was simply too terrified of upsetting people, of being judged, or stepping on people’s toes.

 When nice is too nice